 Make Friends, Connect at Church, Grow in your Faith…

-Free childcare is almost always provided for groups that meet at church (see bottom of page for details).
+When we return to groups and classes meeting at church, free childcare is almost always provided during your class (see bottom of page for details).

 Staff contact: Beth Palmer, Director of Adult Discipleship (email@example.com, 614.876.2403 [church office]).

 Contemplative Prayer Group

 change for April: 2nd & 4th Sundays, April 11 & 25

 Earlene Sanborn leads a short Bible study (they’re currently working their way through the Gospel of John) and some discussion, and then the group does 20 minutes of silent Centering Prayer together.
 All welcome; come when you can.

 Contact Earlene for the Zoom information and to confirm the schedule, which occasionally changes (cell 614 578 8816; okay to text or call), or CLICK HERE TO SIGN UP.